yaakovyitzchak/achdus/README.md

-that can be installed on windows 64 at least in the "UnityCapture-master" folder (that I just downloaded from the original author's github somewhere) then once its installed you can stream the unity player output to the webcam (its already set up)
+that can be installed on windows 64 at least in the "UnityCapture-master" folder (that I just downloaded from the original author's github somewhere) then once its installed you can stream the unity player output to the webcam (its already set up) Just go to the Install folder there and click on the .bat, as explained in their github https://github.com/sh-akira/UnityCapture#installation

-I ust made some minor modifications to make it always stream 1920 by 1080 no matter was scale, although all of the

-actual heavy lifting was done from the original author
+I just made some minor modifications to make it always stream 1920 by 1080 no matter was scale, although all of the actual heavy lifting was done from the original author

 Anyways I made a very basic recorder as an HTML file that simply records to webcam stream, you can adjust the bitrate, the